Overview (MEDIA 2007-2013)

 In addition, the programme helps fund training activities for both young and established filmmakers, new technologies and new platforms for delivery of audiovisual content of all kinds.
 MEDIA support is often critical as young film and audiovisual businesses struggle to become established.
 The programme also makes a vital contribution to supporting cultural diversity and cross-border understanding of other cultures, including through support to hundreds of European film festivals.
-Thirty-two countries participate in the programme.
+Thirty-three countries participate in the programme.

 The Programme also co-finances a Europe-wide network of MEDIA Desks.
 These provide advice and assistance to filmmakers wanting to access MEDIA support, and should be the first port of call of any filmmaker wanting additional information.

 Objectives, budget and implementation

 The MEDIA 2007 programme (2007-2013) has a budget of EUR 755 million.
 Its objectives are:

 - to strive for a stronger European audiovisual sector, reflecting and respecting Europe’s cultural identity and heritage

 - to increase the circulation of European audiovisual works inside and outside the European Union